PavlinaPs/profile-card-component/README.md

 - Then I realized that if I want the background scaled with the card and not change position, it needs to be *positioned absolutely to the card*, not to the body.
 I decided to learn how to use pseudo-elements ::before & ::after and used it.
 Kevin Powell's 3-part tutorial was a great help, as always: [Before and After pseudo elements explained - part one: how they work](https://youtu.be/zGiirUiWslI)
-Background scales with card and stays in place.
+Background scales with card and stays in place on a big screen. but on mobile screens there is a big vertical overflow and the card is not centered.
+I haven't figured why.
-**I am finally happy with this solution.**

 ```css
 .card::before {